Chart Color Schemes

 White Gum Valley lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, as of Nov 2025, White Gum Valley's estimated population is around 3,822.
-This reflects an increase of 464 people since the 2021 Census, which reported a population of 3,358.
-The change was inferred from AreaSearch's estimate of 3,790 residents following examination of ABS ERP data release in June 2024 and additional validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,266 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-White Gum Valley's 13.8% growth since the 2021 census exceeded the national average (9.7%).
+Based on ABS population updates and new addresses validated by AreaSearch, the estimated population of the suburb of White Gum Valley is around 3,823 as of Feb 2026.
+This reflects an increase of 465 people (13.8%) since the 2021 Census, which reported a population of 3,358 people.
+The change is inferred from the resident population of 3,790 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 34 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3,267 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+The suburb's 13.8% growth since the 2021 census exceeded the national average (9.9%), along with the SA3 area, marking it as a growth leader in the region.
 Population growth for the area was primarily driven by overseas migration contributing approximately 50.0% of overall population gains during recent periods, although all drivers including interstate migration and natural growth were positive factors.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Moving forward, an above median population growth is projected for White Gum Valley statistical area (Lv2), with an expected increase of 841 persons to 2041 reflecting a total increase of 26.1% over the 17 years.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023 based on 2022 data.
+Moving forward with demographic trends, an above median population growth of national statistical areas is projected for the suburb, with an expected growth of 863 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 26.2% in total over the 17 years.

 Frequently Asked Questions - Population